31ten/documentation/css/guide-smacss.md

 + If an element selector must be used, it should be within one level of a class selector,(so it should be in a position to use child selectors)
 + Modules should not confuse elements with other elements
 + Allows us to better understand where contact changes are likely to occur.
-If we have the same module in different sections we should subclass it and style it accordingly, when we subclass it should look like this in our CSS: .moduleName-subclassName
++ If we have the same module in different sections we should subclass it and style it accordingly, when we subclass it should look like this in our CSS: .moduleName-subclassName
 + Subclassing the module will allow the module to be moved to other sections of the site more easily.
 This is especially useful if we want to change the look of a module that is found in other locations on the page or site.
 + Thus allowing us to avoid increasing the specificity of our elements
 + If changing the look of a module for useage elsewhere on the page or site, subclass-modules are used

+    .blog-subheadings {
+        font-size: 8px;
+        color: #d2d2d2;
+        font-weight: 700;
+        text-transform: uppercase;
+     }

+     .blog-tag {
+     	font-size: 10px;
+        color: #1abc9c;
+        word-wrap: break-word;
+     }

+     .button {
+     	display: inline:block
+     	margin-bottom: 0;
+     	font-size: 14px;
+     	font-weight: 400;
+     	line-height: 1.42;
+     	cursor: pointer;
+     	border: 1px solid;
+     	border-radius: 4px;
+     }

+     .blog-category {
+     	font-size: 10px;
+     	color: #00C723;
+     }

+     .fix-scroll {
+     	position: fixed;
+    }

+    .fix-scroll li{
+    	list-style: none;
+    	padding-bottom: 5px;
+    }

+    .tab{
+    	background-color: purple;
+    	color:white;
+    }

 ## 4. State
 + The State is a way to describe how our modules or layouts will look when in a particular 'state'.